rafaayyyy/TowerOfHanoi-HTML-CSS-JS/README.md

 -   **Constraint:** A large plate cannot be moved onto a smaller plate.

-This project is implemented using HTML, CSS, and JavaScript, and provides a basic understanding of web development using its techniques.
+This project is implemented using HTML, CSS, and JavaScript, and provides a basic understanding of web development and its concepts.